mozilla/application-services/docs/design/remerge/schema-format.md

 Indicates that this field is an integer.
 Integers are equivalent to numbers except they are represented as 64-bit signed integers.

-These have all the same options and restrictions as `number`, but using 64 bit integers.
+These have all the same options and restrictions as `real`, but using 64 bit integers.

 ## `timestamp`